Skip to main content

 Should I include the garage conversion in my Beckenham renovation?

 Often yes, particularly on the 1930s semis where the integral garage is rarely used for cars.
-Converting to a home office, playroom, or utility room adds 12-18 square metres of usable space without planning permission and without extending the building footprint.
-Cost is £18,000-£35,000 added to the renovation.
+Converting to a home office, playroom, or utility room adds 12 to 18 square metres of usable space without planning permission and without extending the building footprint.
 The work involves insulating the slab to Part L (75mm PIR plus screed), cavity-wall and roof insulation, replacing the up-and-over door with a new wall and window, fitting electrics and heating, and finishing.
 Building Regulations notification under change of use applies.
-Doing the conversion alongside the wider renovation saves 10-15% versus a standalone project because the trades are already on site.
+Doing the conversion alongside the wider renovation is more efficient because the trades are already on site.

 Do Tree Preservation Orders affect my Beckenham renovation?

 Often, particularly on properties near Kelsey Park, Beckenham Place Park, or Bromley Common where mature trees are common in rear gardens.
 Tree Preservation Orders (TPOs) protect specific trees from removal or significant pruning without Bromley Council consent.
-Removing a TPO tree for an extension is rarely permitted and the application takes 8-12 weeks.
-Where trees are within 1-1.5 times their height of any new extension foundation, the structural engineer specifies 1.5-2.0 metre trench-fill or short bored piles to avoid clay shrinkage from root moisture extraction.
-Adds £4,000-£8,000 to extension cost on tree-affected sites.
+Removing a TPO tree for an extension is rarely permitted and the application takes 8 to 12 weeks.
+Where trees are within 1 to 1.5 times their height of any new extension foundation, the structural engineer specifies 1.5 to 2.0 metre trench-fill or short bored piles to avoid clay shrinkage from root moisture extraction.
 We check the TPO register at Bromley Council and commission a tree survey at the initial survey.

 Why hire All Well for a Beckenham property renovation?

 Three reasons.
-First, suburban experience: we know the BR3 stock — 1930s cavity-wall construction, integral garages, Tree Preservation Orders near Kelsey Park and Beckenham Place Park, and the Bromley Council process.
+First, suburban experience: we know the BR3 stock, 1930s cavity-wall construction, integral garages, Tree Preservation Orders near Kelsey Park and Beckenham Place Park, and the Bromley Council process.
 Second, full accreditation: NICEIC for electrical (BS 7671), FENSA for glazing, Gas Safe registered for boiler work, structural engineer calculations included, and Building Control sign-off on every project.
 Third, fixed-price contracts: the quote doesn't change unless the specification does, including garage conversion change of use, tree survey, and any piled foundations near mature trees.
-57 verified Google reviews averaging 4.5/5.
 Office on Limes Avenue, SE20.

 Get a Free Quote for Your Beckenham Property Renovation